jerryhopper/sw-osbox-bin/README.md

 Required by [sw-osbox-image](https://github.com/jerryhopper/sw-osbox-image)

-##What is this?
+## What is this?

-This is the binaries repo for the osbox software.
+This is the binaries repo for the osbox software, including the installation script

 ### Requirements